Frequently Asked Questions (FAQs)

 - You can check the progress of the analysis in the My Documents folder.
 While in progress, the Report column will say “Saving” and then “Processing.”

-- The number in this box reflects the percentage of your document’s contents that iThenticate was able to locate in a search of the internet.
-If the number is very high, you may need to revise your document to reduce it.
-OSW can help with this.
-Often the number is inflated by the bibliography section of a manuscript or grant proposal, as most references already appear on the internet somewhere.
+- When the analysis is complete, the Report column will show a percentage number reflecting how much of your document’s content was found in a search of the internet.
+If the number is very high, you may need to revise your document; OSW can help with this.
+The bibliography section can often cause an inflated number (most references already appear on the internet somewhere).
 Click the box to access your report.

 - Upload the resulting report to the OSW Portal during document submission.